goharbor/community/proposals/new/webhook.md

 9th: 6576-6866s
 ```

-the configurable parameter is maxRetryCount(default 5). it will be system level configuration. and user can modify it from UI. besides maxRetryCount could be set to ‘-1’, so jobs will be retried infinitely until success.
+the configurable parameter is maxRetryCount(default 10). it will be system level configuration. and user can modify it from UI. besides maxRetryCount could be set to ‘-1’, so jobs will be retried infinitely until success.

+User can set  this configuration in harbor.yml. also user can reset this value in JobService config file or Env file in running environment and then restart JobService to make configuration available.

 #### Covered Event